-As we look at the incredible response to the book Autopsy of a Deceased Church, on its fifth anniversary, I think it’s worth noting why some members were really surprised when their church closed its doors.
+As we look at the incredible response to the book Autopsy of a Deceased Church, which has been out for just over a decade now, I think it’s worth noting why some members were really surprised when their church closed its doors.
+Many people don’t see the death of a church coming.

 “I didn’t see it coming,” commented a member of a deceased church.
 She knew the church had declined, but she was not prepared for the demise of her congregation.
 In her church, and in many others, there are at least five things that can trick members into believing their church is doing OK.
 Here are five things that masked the death of these congregations.